dnairdev/dataaifair/CURSOR-LIKE-FEATURES.md

-# 🚀 DataAIFair IDE - Cursor-Like Features
+# 🚀 Cocode - Cursor-Like Features

 ## 🎯 **Enhanced AI-Powered Development with Learning Focus**

-Your DataAIFair IDE now includes powerful Cursor-like functionality that builds projects while teaching you about the codebase.
+Your Cocode IDE now includes powerful Cursor-like functionality that builds projects while teaching you about the codebase.
 Here's what's new:

 ## 🛠️ **New AI Components**